go-task/task/docs/docs/experiments/experiments.md

 All experimental features start with a proposal in the form of a GitHub issue.
-If the maintainers decide that an issue has enough support and is a breaking change or is complex/controversial enough to require user feedback, then the issue will be marked with the ![proposal] label.
+If the maintainers decide that an issue has enough support and is a breaking change or is complex/controversial enough to require user feedback, then the issue will be marked with the `experiment: proposal` label.
 At this point, the issue becomes a proposal and a period of consultation begins.
 During this period, we request that users provide feedback on the proposal and how it might effect their use of Task.
 It is up to the discretion of the maintainers to decide how long this period lasts.

 ### 2. Draft